odobon1/vlm-tutorial/README.md

 It may seem strange that using a prompt such as "a photo of a {}." yields such a performance increase.

-Prec@1 = 74.9%, a noticeable improvement considering the simplicity of the changes.
+Prec@1 = 74.9%, a noticeable improvement over 73.0% considering the simplicity of the changes.
 However, we have still not outperformed the ResNet-50 results.
 To do this, we will need to leverage the same technique used by the authors of the seminal CLIP: prompt ensembling.

 ### Prompt Ensembling